Esperanza Andrade: Business Ventures

 In 2024, The City of Galveston in partnership with the City of Houston and the Texas Department of Transportation honored her by dedicating a ferry to her name in Galveston Bay.

 Andrade has held roles in both business and government in Texas.

+President and CEO of Alamo Trust

+Andrade was appointed to be President and CEO of the Alamo Trust on October 24, 2025.

 Personal life

-Esperanza Andrade has a son, Michael, who married a woman named Leticia.
-She also has three grandsons: Ramiro, Diego, and Alejandro Andrade.
+Esperanza Andrade has a son, Michael, and three grandsons.